suvarshibhadra/OculusOpenXRTemplateProject/README.md

 Oculus Quest hardware
 4. Download the Oculus OpenXR Mobile SDK.
 Extract the zip to a reasonable location, eg (C:\ovr_openxr_mobile_sdk_1.0.13).
 Create an environment variable called OCULUS_OPENXR_MOBILE_SDK and set it to the path to this directory.
 5. Clone or download OpenXR SDK Source from the OpenXR SDK Source GitHub repository to a reasonable location on your local machine
+6. If you haven't already, download and install the Vulkan SDK: https://vulkan.lunarg.com/doc/view/1.1.121.2/windows/getting_started.html .
+Ensure VULKAN_SDK environment variable is set to the installation direction `C:\VulkanSDK\1.3.4` (whatever the version is).

 ## Setup Rift
 1. Point CMAKE to CMake.lists at root of project.